Logo

 We process data for the following purposes:

-• Service Delivery: Managing bookings, communications, and training sessions.
+• Service Delivery: Managing bookings, communications, training.

-• Session Analysis: Improving training, coaching quality, and player development.
+• Session Analysis: Improving training and development.

 3.1 Payment Data & Automatic Retry Processing